Druze in Israel: Politics

+Some scholars maintain that Israel has tried to separate the Druze from other Arab communities, and that the effort has influenced the way Israel's Druze perceive their modern identity.

-In a survey conducted in 2008 by Dr. Yusuf Hassan of Tel Aviv University 94% of Druze respondents identified as "Druze-Israelis" in the religious and national context, while a 2017 Pew Research Center poll reported that while 99% of Muslims and 96% of Christians identified as ethnically Arab, a smaller share of Druze, 71%, identified likewise.
+In a survey conducted in 2008 by Dr. Yusuf Hassan of Tel Aviv University, 94% of Druze respondents identified as "Druze-Israelis" in the religious and national context, while a 2017 Pew Research Center poll reported that while 99% of Muslims and 96% of Christians identified as ethnically Arab, a smaller share of Druze, 71%, identified likewise.
 Other Druze respondents identify their ethnicity as "Druze" or "Druze-Arab".
-According to the Israel Democracy Institute survey conducted in 2015, around 54% of Druze respondents saied that religious identity (the Druze identity) is the most important identity for them, followed by Israeli identity (37%) and Arab identity (5%).
+According to the Israel Democracy Institute survey conducted in 2015, around 54% of Druze respondents said that religious identity (the Druze identity) is the most important identity for them, followed by Israeli identity (37%) and Arab identity (5%).

 Military service and Israeli politics

 Druze citizens are prominent in the Israel Defense Forces and in politics.
 The bond between Jewish and Druze soldiers is commonly known by the term "a covenant of blood" (Hebrew: ברית דמים, brit damim).

+Following Israel's establishment, the government mandated conscription for male Druze.
+From 1954 to 1956, the Druze community staged a resistance movement against this policy, known as the "conscription movement".
+Amin Tarif, the spiritual leader leader of the Druze community in Israel at the time, vehemently opposed compulsory military service.
+In 1953, he threatened excommunication for any Druze volunteering in the Israeli army and mobilized Druze women to resist conscription for their children.
+Sheikh Tarif also refused to sanction marriages involving soldiers, viewing conscription as a threat to the community's reputation and values.

+On the contrary, another faction within the Druze community advocated for full cooperation with Israelis, including endorsing conscription.
+Notable leaders of this stance were Salah-Hassan Hanifes and Labib Hussein Abu Rokan.

-Five Druze lawmakers were elected to serve in the 18th Knesset, a disproportionately large number considering their population.
+Five Druze lawmakers were elected in 2009 to serve in the 18th Knesset, a disproportionately large number considering their population.
 Reda Mansour, a Druze poet, historian, and diplomat, explained: "We are the only non-Jewish minority that is drafted into the military, and we have an even higher percentage in the combat units and as officers than the Jewish members themselves.
 So we are considered a very nationalistic, patriotic community."